How to Drain a Small Amount of Engine Oil

 Another option is to use a turkey baster or syringe to remove the oil from the dipstick hole.
 Again, first locate the dipstick and pull it out.
 Insert the turkey baster or syringe into the hole and slowly draw out some of the oil.

-Be careful not to overfill your container – you may need to repeat this step a few times before all of the old oil has been removed.
-Once you have your new oil, simply pour it into the dipstick hole (taking care not to spill any) until it reaches the “full” line on the dipstick.
+Be careful not to overfill your container – you may need to repeat this step several times to remove all the old oil.
+Once you have your new oil, pour it into the dipstick hole (taking care not to spill any) until it reaches the “full” line on the dipstick.
 Reinsert the dipstick and screw on its cap – then you’re good to go!

 How Do You Drain Overfilled Engine Oil?